 24 cores / 48 threads - 2.8 GHz

 Tip 1.
 Consider a datacentre extension

 Is your on-premises infrastructure running out of space to store your big data?
 Use OVHcloud Connect or a site-to-site VPN to deposit your data securely in OVHcloud datacentres.

 Operating in clusters, Hadoop’s distributed file system promotes a high rate of data transfer between nodes.
 This allows the system to work uninterrupted, even in the event that one element fails.

-Build Hadoop clusters using OVHcloud bare-metal servers, then deploy and interconnect multiple Hadoop data nodes using OVHcloud's private vRack.
+Build Hadoop clusters using OVHcloud bare-metal servers, then deploy and interconnect multiple Hadoop data nodes using OVHcloud's private vRack (with up to 50 Gbps of guaranteed bandwidth).
 Consider some of the various tools and projects in the Hadoop ecosystem – such as Apache Spark, Kettle, Ouzi or Mawazo – to simplify your information management and business analytics processes.

 Tip 3.
 Experiment with your big data architecture